Andy4495/skat-scoresheet/README.md

 Tasks to complete before this is ready to be called "Version 1.0.0":

-- Some handling for 4-player cases is awkward or incorrect.
-3-player should work.
 - Allow an option at the beginning game to play "Schieberamsch" (all hands are Ramsch)
 - End the game early (play fewer hands than planned)
 - Allow Grand Hand bid during Ramsch Round